qualcomm/resource-tuner/Docs/README.md

 ## Extension APIs

-### `RESTUNE_REGISTER_APPLIER_CB`
+### RESTUNE_REGISTER_APPLIER_CB

-Registers a custom resource handler with the system.
-This allows the framework to invoke a user-defined callback when a specific resource opcode is encountered.
+Registers a custom resource Applier handler with the system.
+This allows the framework to invoke a user-defined callback when a tune request for a specific resource opcode is encountered.
 A function pointer to the callback is to be registered.
-Now, instead of the normal resource handler, this callback function will be called when a Resource Provisioning Request for this particular resource opcode arrives.
+Now, instead of the default resource handler (provided by resource-tuner), this callback function will be called when a Resource Provisioning Request for this particular resource opcode arrives.

 ### Usage Example
 ```cpp